CHAPTER 11

 §3424 VIOLATION – PENALTY

-A. Criminal Violations; Civil Penalties: Any responsible party, whether owner, lessee, sublessor, sublessee or occupant of any premises who violates the provisions of this chapter shall be guilty of a misdemeanor for each day such violation continues.
-Without limiting the enforceability of any other statute, ordinance or regulation that may contain a different or greater penalty under those provisions, after service of notice thereof pursuant to this chapter any person violating the provisions of this chapter shall be subject to a civil action to abate or enjoin the nuisance and shall be liable for civil penalties as follows: Any violation concerning property that is located in a commercially zoned district as authorized by articles 6, 7, and 8 of this code (as amended or supplanted) of not less than one hundred fifty dollars ($150.00) or more than two thousand five hundred dollars ($2,500.00) for each day the violation continues.
-The city attorney may pursue any lawful civil remedy and civil penalties brought to enforce any provisions of this chapter.
+A. Criminal Violations – Civil Penalties: Any responsible party, whether owner, manager, lessee, sublessor, sublessee or occupant of any premises, who violates the provisions of this chapter shall be guilty of a misdemeanor for each day such violation continues.
+Without limiting the enforceability of any other statute, ordinance or regulation that may contain a different or greater penalty under those provisions, after service of notice thereof pursuant to this chapter any person violating the provisions of this chapter shall be subject to a civil action to abate or enjoin the nuisance and shall be liable for civil penalties as follows: Any violation concerning property that is located in a commercially zoned district as authorized by Division 9, Chapter 2, Articles 6, 7, and 8 of this code (as amended or supplanted) shall be assessed a fine of not less than one hundred fifty dollars ($150.00) or more than two thousand five hundred dollars ($2,500.00) for each day the violation continues.
+The City Attorney may pursue any lawful civil remedy and civil penalties brought to enforce any provisions of this chapter.

-C. Reasonable Period To Correct Violations: No administrative penalty shall be imposed for violations of provisions of this chapter unless the owner has been provided a reasonable period of time after notice thereof service pursuant to this chapter to correct the violation before imposition of the penalty, except in those cases in which there is an immediate danger to health or safety.
-The reasonable period for purposes of this chapter shall be thirty (30) days from service of a notice of violation unless otherwise directed by the city council.
+C. Reasonable Period To Correct Violations: No administrative penalty shall be imposed for violations of provisions of this chapter unless the owner or manager has been provided a reasonable period of time after service of notice thereof pursuant to this chapter to correct the violation before imposition of the penalty, except in those cases in which there is an immediate danger to health or safety.
+The reasonable period for purposes of this chapter shall be thirty (30) days from service of a notice of violation unless otherwise directed by the City Council.

-D. Abatement Interference: Any person who obstructs, impedes or interferes with any representative, officer, employee, contractor or authorized representative of the city council or with any representative of a city department or with any person who owns or holds any estate or interest in a building which has been ordered to be vacated, repaired, rehabilitated or demolished pursuant to the provisions of this chapter when any of the aforementioned individuals are engaged in the work of abating any nuisance as required by the provisions of this chapter, or in performing any necessary act preliminary to or incidental to such work authorized or directed pursuant to this chapter lawfully engaged in proceedings involving the abatement of a nuisance is guilty of a misdemeanor.
+D. Abatement Interference: Any person who obstructs, impedes or interferes with any representative, officer, employee, contractor or authorized representative of the City Council or with any representative of a City department or with any person who owns or holds any estate or interest in a building which has been ordered to be vacated, repaired, rehabilitated or demolished pursuant to the provisions of this chapter when any of the aforementioned individuals are engaged in the work of abating any nuisance as required by the provisions of this chapter, or in performing any necessary act preliminary to or incidental to such work authorized or directed pursuant to this chapter or lawfully engaged in proceedings involving the abatement of a nuisance is guilty of a misdemeanor.
 (Ord.
-1039, §1, adopted 2002)
+1039, §1, adopted 2002; Ord.
+1247, §1, adopted 2024)

 §3425 NUISANCES ENDANGERING PUBLIC HEALTH

-B. Upon the neglect or refusal of any owner, occupant, or agent, or other person having control of such house or other place, to comply with such notice, the health officer may abate such nuisance; and the owner, agent or occupant, or other person having control of such house or place, in addition to the penalties provided by this chapter shall be liable to the city for the cost of such abatement, to be recovered in a civil action in any court of competent jurisdiction.
-If no person can be found upon whom to serve such notice, the health office shall proceed to abate such nuisance at the expense of the city, at a cost of not to exceed twenty five dollars ($25.00) per day.
+B. Upon the neglect or refusal of any owner, manager, occupant, or agent, or other person having control of such house or other place, to comply with such notice, the Health Officer may abate such nuisance; and the owner, manager, agent or occupant, or other person having control of such house or place, in addition to the penalties provided by this chapter, shall be liable to the City for the cost of such abatement, to be recovered in a civil action in any court of competent jurisdiction.
+If no person can be found upon whom to serve such notice, the Health Officer shall proceed to abate such nuisance at the expense of the City, at a cost not to exceed twenty-five dollars ($25.00).
 (Ord.
-1039, §1, adopted 2002)
+1039, §1, adopted 2002; Ord.
+1247, §1, adopted 2024)